Aster family (Asteraceae)

 Range & Habitat: The native Marsh Blazingstar occurs in NE Illinois and a few scattered counties elsewhere (see Distribution Map).
 It is an uncommon plant in the wild.
 Habitats include moist black soil prairies, moist sand prairies, prairie swales, edges of marshes and bogs, grassy fens, calcareous seeps, moist alkaline sandflats, and areas along railroads.
 This blazingstar is found primarily in higher quality natural areas, especially where it is sandy.

-Faunal Associations: The flowerheads are cross-pollinated by bumblebees, digger bees (Melissodes spp.), leaf-cutting bees (Megachile spp.), butterflies, and skippers.
+Faunal Associations: The flowerheads are cross-pollinated by bumblebees, long-horned bees (Melissodes spp.), leaf-cutting bees (Megachile spp.), butterflies, and skippers.
 These insects suck nectar, although some of the bees also collect pollen for their larvae.
 Two uncommon prairie insects feed on Liatris spp. (blazingstars): caterpillars of Schinia sanguinea (Liatris Flower Moth) feed on the florets and developing seeds, while caterpillars of Carmenta anthracipennis (Liatris Borer Moth) bore through the stems.
 Mammalian herbivores eat this and other blazingstars readily; groundhogs and rabbits favor younger plants, while deer and livestock are more likely to browse on mature plants.
 The corms are eaten by the Prairie Vole and Meadow Vole.
 An overpopulation of these animals can make the establishment of this plant difficult in some areas.

 Photographic Location: The photographs were taken at a moist prairie in Meadowbrook Park, Urbana, Illinois.